KajenthinySivakumar/SQA_Batch_15/README.md

 # SQA_Batch_15
-This is a Testing Area for SQA Batch 15
+This is for QA
+This is first Edit also